-7 Things to End Yo-Yo Dieting Behavior
+7 Best Ways to Stop Yo-Yo Dieting

-The Yo-Yo Effect
+The Horrors of Yo-Yo Dieting

 Yo-Yo dieting or the yo-yo effect is when there's a repetitive gain and loss of weight over a short period of time.